gubatron/linux-tools/README.md

 And please, please, fork this, add your own tools, and send back your pull requests, let's see what comes out of this.

 Enjoy.
+`trim_trailing_whitespace` - removes all trailing whitespaces to the end of text lines on one, more or --recursive files in folders.

 `flush_logs` - rotate and empty journal logs safely